jdeisenberg/reason-csv-to-html/Readme.md

 ![screenshot showing spreadsheet with horizontal scrolling](google_doc_screenshot.png)

 The problem is that you have to scroll horizontally to read the spreadsheet, and it’s not pleasant to read in any event.
 I decided to [export the spreadsheet as CSV](./feedback.csv), then write a program in ReasonML to convert the CSV to a [somewhat more readable HTML form](./europe_dojo_feedback.html).
+You can see the repository at [https://github.com/jdeisenberg/dojo-comments](https://github.com/jdeisenberg/dojo-comments).
 I learned a lot of things writing this, and I’ll share them with you here.

 ## The Big Picture